 The tower and steeple of St George’s is one of Hawkmoor’s most inspired dramatic and theatrical designs.
 It is based on the Roman author Pliny the Elder’s description of the Mausoleum of Halicarnassus (Bodrum, in Turkey) One of the Seven Wonders of the Ancient World, it was famed for its superb sculptures and friezes, fragments of which are now on display in the British Museum, a stone’s throw away from the church.

 Like the famed Mausoleum, St George’s spire is adorned with sculpture, but major elements of it were removed in a restoration of the 1870’s.
 Gigantic Lions and Unicorns originally clung to the four corners of the steeple.

-As part of the restoration, these extraordinary sculptures are being recreated and restored to the building.
-The Cambridge based Architectural Carvers and Stonemasons, Fairhaven of Anglesey Abbey Ltd, have been selected to undertake this unique project, headed by the Sculptor Tim Crawley who in 1998 carved the Modern Martyrs for Westminster Abbey.
+As part of the restoration, these extraordinary sculptures have been recreated and restored to the building.
+The Cambridge based Architectural Carvers and Stonemasons, Fairhaven of Anglesey Abbey Ltd (now Fairhaven Stone Ltd), were selected to undertake this unique project, headed by the Sculptor Tim Crawley who in 1998 carved the Modern Martyrs for Westminster Abbey.